mythril-forge/homebrew-classes/docs/homebrew/classes/monk.md

 Beginning at 15th level, your mastery of ki grants you proficiency in all saving throws.

 ## Empty Spirit
 Beginning at 18th level, you have mastered the most difficult of ki techniques.
-You know two new spell-like features: Greater Invisibility and Astral Projection.
+You know two new spell-like ki features: Greater Invisibility and Astral Projection.

 ### Greater Invisibility
-***Cost: 6 ki points***
+***Cost: 6 points***

 You can use your action to spend 6 ki points and cast the *Greater Invisibility* spell on yourself at 4th-level without expending a spell slot.
 During this time, you have resistance to all damage but force damage.

 ### Astral Projection
-***Cost: 12 ki points***
+***Cost: 12 points***

 You can use your action to spend 12 ki points and cast the *Astral Projection* spell at 9th-level without expending a spell slot.
 You don't need any material components to target yourself with the spell.